 If your home’s carpeting is faded while others have fresh carpet or wood floors, you can bet that a flooring upgrade will help you get more offers.
 Assess your property with an honest eye for features, then make updates that will boost the curb appeal with buyers.

-5. Try the Guaranteed Way to Sell
+5. Try the Smarter Way to Buy and Sell